-daho's immigrants are not only living in the state, they are also laying down roots in the state as well.
-Our analysis found that 36.2 percent of immigrants in Idaho, or over one in three of them, have already become naturalized citizens.
-Although that figure is lower than the naturalization rate for immigrants in the county as a whole, it still means that more than 37,000 immigrants in the state have taken that important step.
+irginia's immigrants are not only living in the state, they are also laying down roots in the state as well.
+Our analysis found that immigrants in Virginia are naturalizing, or becoming citizens, at similar rates to immigrants in the country as a whole.
+In 2014, 48.2 percent immigrants in the state were already U.S. citizens, a slightly higher rate than the national average.

-Like almost all parts of the country Idaho is also home to a population of immigrants who are eligible to naturalize, but haven't yet done so.
+Like almost all parts of the country, however, Virginia is also home to a population of immigrants who are eligible to naturalize, but have not yet taken that step.
 Embracing public policies that would help those individuals navigate the naturalization process could have an important economic impact on the state.
-Studies have found that immigrants who become citizens seek out higher education at greater rates than non-citizens.27 Because citizenship allows immigrants to pursue a greater range of positions, including public and private sector jobs requiring a security clearance, it also has been found to raise a person's annual wages.
-One study by researchers at the University of Southern California pegged the size of that wage increase at 8 to 11 percent.28 If the average non-citizen in Idaho saw a wage boost at the low end of that range, or 8 percent, she would earn almost \$2,100 more per year-money that could be reinvested in the state's economy through her spending at local businesses.
-Multiplied by the roughly 33,000 non-citizens in Idaho currently eligible to naturalize, such policy initiatives could collectively boost wages in the state by almost \$68.5 million.
+Studies have found that immigrants who become citizens seek out higher education at greater rates than non-citizens.
+Because citizenship allows immigrants to pursue a greater range of positions, including public and private sector jobs requiring a security clearance, it also has been found to raise a person's annual wages.
+One study by researchers at the University of Southern California pegged the size of that wage increase at 8 to 11 percent.28 If the average non-citizen in Virginia saw a wage boost at the low end of that range, or 8 percent, she would earn almost \$3,000 more per year-money that could be reinvested in the state's economy through her spending at local businesses.
+Multiplied by the roughly 277,000 non-citizens in Virginia currently eligible to naturalize, such policy initiatives could collectively boost wages in the state by \$829.7 million.